alake16/fake-news-classifier/README.md

 Exploration of multiple ML algorithms for detecting fake news in the real world.

 ## Usage
-To train a given model implementation, simply run the following:
+To train a given model implementation and evaluate its performance, simply run the following:
 ``` bash
 python3 [MODEL_NAME.py]
 ```

+Model performance is then logged to a text file

 To run the tuning experiments on a given model, navigate to the appropriate file and uncomment the grid search logic, then run the same script above.